 There’s a lot to consider when working with strong foregrounds.
-You have to walk a fine line between using various compositional tools such as leading lines, the rule of thirds, movement and reflection in order to create a foreground that works within the scene you are shooting.
+You have to walk a fine line between using various compositional tools such as leading lines (see guide), the rule of thirds, movement and reflection in order to create a foreground that works within the scene you are shooting.

 Take time to explore the scene before you shoot so you can work out how best to work with the landscape.
 This exploration, coupled with using a lens that’s approximately 16-35mm long, will enable you to capture those breathtaking shots.